Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: CRediT authorship contribution statement

-\bmhead{Author contributions} R.L. proposed and refined the concept, designed and implemented the whole processing framework including the SAR image processing, wind speed retrieval and verification, wake effects extraction and WRF simulation, designed and implemented the dataset analysis and visualization, and wrote the paper draft.
-J.Z. contributed to rendering the initial concept, analysing and interpreting the results, refining the wake extraction, and refining and editing the manuscript.
-X.Z. contributed to acquiring funding, analysing and interpreting the results, and refining and editing the manuscript.
-X.Z. supervised the overall study and investigation.
+Rui Li proposed and refined the concept, independently designed and implemented the whole processing framework including the SAR image processing, wind speed retrieval and verification, and wake effects extraction, designed and implemented the dataset analysis and visualization, configured and conducted the WRF simulation, led the overall research workflow and wrote the paper draft.
+Jincheng Zhang contributed to rendering the initial concept, analyzing and interpreting the results, refining the wake extraction, and refining and editing the manuscript.
+Xiaowei Zhao contributed to acquiring funding, analyzing and interpreting the results, and refining and editing the manuscript.
+Xiaowei Zhao supervised the overall research.